Scroll to content

 PE

 PE will continue to be on Mondays and Wednesdays and will be based outside as much as possible.
-Please make sure that your child is in the correct PE kit on both days including trainers and has suitable warm clothing.
-We are going to be working on Multi-Skills and Football taught by Premier Sports before half term and then Bedford Blues Rugby club will be returning to continue their input until Easter.
+Please make sure that your child is in the correct PE kit on both days including trainers and has suitable clothing for the weather.

 Music